-Local Government Bodies, and so local taxpayers, must meet the costs of dealing with questions and objections.
-When the Auditor General decides whether to take your objection further, one of a series of factors he must take into account includes the costs that will be involved.
-He will only continue with the objection if it is in the public interest to do so.
+Local government bodies, and so local taxpayers, must meet the costs of dealing with questions and objections.
+When the Auditor General decides whether to take your objection further, one of a series of factors they must take into account includes the costs that will be involved.
+They will only continue with the objection if it in the public interest to do so.
 If you appeal to the courts, you might have to pay for the action yourself.